still-js/stilljs-site/docs/components-communication.md

         isPublic = true;

         /** Service declaration, will get injected automatically due to Inject anottation
-         *  from the specified ServicePath path due to the annotation
+         *  from the specified Path path due to the annotation
          * @Inject
-         * @ServicePath service/api/
+         * @Path service/api/
          * @type { CustomersService } */
         custService;